Poly 318, 390, 402 Camshafts

 Lobe Separation: | 110 |

-Popular Grinds for Performance Street/Strip 390 and 402 Strokers
+Cam Profiles for High Performance Street/Strip 390 and 402 Strokers

 - 3.73 or lower gearing, headers, and high-stall converter necessary.
 Strong lope with lower vacuum.